 On August 17, 2009, David O'Brien announced his retirement as President and Chief Executive Officer of the Corporation effective September 30, 2009.
-The Board appointed Anthony Haines, currently President of LDC, as President and Chief Executive Officer of the Corporation effective October 1, 2009.
-Anthony Haines will continue as President of LDC.
+The Board appointed Anthony Haines as President and Chief Executive Officer of the Corporation effective October 1, 2009.
+Mr. Haines will also continue as President of LDC.